vkhazin/devops-courseware/philosophy/optimize-productivity.md

 # Optimize Productivity

-* What matters as "productivity" in the IT industry:
+* What matters as "productivity" in software development:
   ![](/assets/measure-productivity.png)